5 Ways to Connect and Energize Your Brand

-Her request for audience feedback on the meaning of “connection” elicited a wide range of responses, including: growing relationships, personal converstions, face-to-face meetings, follow-up, support, cameraderie, resources, interest and attention.
+Her request for audience feedback on the meaning of “connection” elicited a wide range of responses, including: growing relationships, personal conversations, face-to-face meetings, follow-up, support, camaraderie, resources, interest and attention.
 According to Evanston, connection means “creating an energy that draws people to you.”
 Pull not push marketing.
-Inbound, not outbound marketing.
+Inbound marketing, not outbound marketing.
 Energetically, YOU are what creates your brand, which is distinctly unique from the product you sell.
 YOU make your brand unique and special, and as such you can program marketing activities to create an energy that attracts customers to your brand.

 While the emphasis of Evanston’s talk was geared toward an audience of women entrepreneurs and guiding their use of social media, every marketer can benefit from thinking more about ways to energize and connect with their audiences, no matter what the product or the size of the marketing budget.
 If the word for 2010 was “authentic” and in 2011 we are talking about being “transparent,” the word for 2012 will be to “humanize” your brand, according to Evanston.

 So how do you go about humanizing, connecting and energizing your brand?
 Here were my take-aways from Evanston’s motivating talk:

 1) Create polarity in your marketing.
 Ho-hum marketing is average and safe — be brave, be memorable and be yourself!